 Choosing Care Providers and Facilities:

-- Researching Options: Evaluating potential care providers and facilities is essential to ensure they meet individual preferences and needs.
+- Researching Options: Evaluating potential care providers and facilities, such as nursing homes, is essential to ensure they meet individual preferences and needs.
 This may involve visiting facilities, checking reviews, and understanding services offered.

 - Quality of Care: Investigating the quality of care provided by facilities or in-home services can involve reviewing accreditation, staff qualifications, and available resources.